kurogetsusai/firesquirrel/README.md

 # Firesquirrel

 Firesquirrel is a version / profile manager for Firefox (Linux only).
-You can easily download a specific version of Firefox and, extract it and create profiles using it.
+It can easily download a specific version of Firefox, extract it and create profiles using it.
 You can use multiple Firefox profiles using many Firefox versions at the same time.
-They are run in a semi-portable mode, the binaries and their profiles are isolated, but $HOME is not, so it still uses your real ~/.cache, ~/.config, ~/.local etc to allow it to work properly with iBus, GVFS and other tools.
+They run in a semi-portable mode, the binaries and their profiles are isolated, but $HOME is not, so it still uses your real `~/.cache`, `~/.config`, `~/.local` etc to allow it to work properly with iBus, GVFS and other tools.

-When you run it, it creates a `data` folder in the same folder, the data structure looks like this:
+When you run it, it creates a `data` folder in the current directory, the data structure looks like this:

 - data
 	- binaries
-		- (extracted Firefox archives, every used version in its own folder)
+		- (folders with Firefox binaries extracted from the tarballs)
 	- packages
-		- (.tar.bz2 files downloaded from Mozilla's servers)
+		- (tarballs downloaded from Mozilla's servers)
 	- profiles
 		- (folders with all your Firefox profiles)
 	- tmp